 This is the leading cause of death in pug dogs.
-Neurological disorders are simply all the conditions that affect the nervous system of the dog like the brain, nerves and spinal cord.
+Neurological disorders are simply all the conditions that affect the nervous system of the dog like the brain, nerves, and spinal cord.
 Pug Dog Encephalitis is the most common neurological disorder that affects pug dogs.

 Even though a dog may have only one of the different types of cancers, it is possible for the dog to have numerous tumors throughout its body.
 Most of the cancerous cells and growths are located in the hind legs, head and neck, and the main body.

-The infections could be viral, bacterial, protozoan and fungal.
+The infections could be viral, bacterial, protozoan, and fungal.
 However, skin infections that appear as wrinkles and staph infections are not included in this category.
 Even though they are quite serious, they are manageable and they hardly lead to death.

 This is the last major disease that leads to the death of pug breeds.
 Congenital diseases are used to describe all the diseases that the pups are born with or are present in the breeds at birth.
-Examples of congenital diseases include septal defects that result in poor blood flow and heart complication.
+Examples of congenital diseases include septal defects that result in poor blood flow and heart complications.